beeva-emiliourena/ninja-cf-2017/README.md

 Cloudformation workshop
 =======================

 This repo contains some cloudformation templates to be used in a workshop.
 They are not ment to be used as they are because they are made with the intend of showing as many different ways to do things as possible.
-It can be used as referende thought.
+It can be used as referende though.

 To run this we need awscli and an AWS account where we had enough permissions to run: